Blow Up the Outside World: Release and reception

 "Blow Up the Outside World" was released as a single in 1996 with a previously unreleased B-side titled "A Splice of Space Jam".
 The cover art is taken from a series of photographs by Catherine Chalmers featuring a tomato being eaten by caterpillars, which at one point were considered for use for the Down on the Upside cover.

 It appeared on Billboard magazine's Hot 100 Airplay chart, reaching the top 60.
 The song peaked at number one on the Billboard Mainstream Rock Tracks chart and number eight on the Billboard Modern Rock Tracks chart.
 The song spent a total of four weeks at number one on the Mainstream Rock chart.

 Outside the United States, the single was released commercially in Australia.
 In Canada, the song reached the top 90 on the Canadian Singles Chart, and later it charted on the Canadian Alternative Top 30 chart where it reached number two.

 Neil Strauss of The New York Times said that "the band can harness grunge's self-absorption to heavy metal's destructive energy and come up with a song like 'Blow Up the Outside World'."

 Music video

 The music video for "Blow Up the Outside World" was directed by Devo bassist Gerald Casale.
 The video was filmed at Occidental Studios in Los Angeles, California.
 The video features Cornell being tied down to a chair in a position similar to Alex DeLarge from the 1971 film A Clockwork Orange and forced to watch a film parodying the montage from the 1974 film The Parallax View while being watched by scientists.
 It also features the band performing the song in a room which is eventually blown up.
 The video was released in October 1996.

-Cover version

-A cover version of the song was used in TV advertisements for the 2014 film Sin City: A Dame to Kill For.
-The same cover was also used in TV spots for the second season of the WGN America drama Manhattan, as well as in Season 1 Episode 7 of Inhumans (TV series).